nocti1/HaloCE-Gametype-Editor/README.md

 If you can confirm it's working on a different version or you have a bug to report, please raise a GitHub issue, or message me on Discord: `nocti1`

 ### 🏆 Credits
-Credit to Kybo_Ren, ZiON, and Thomas K for discovering the gametype's data structure and providing vehicle functions.
+Credit to Kybo_Ren, ZiON, and Thomas K for initial discovering of the gametype's data structure.

 Created by noctilucent, using the above mentioned people's past work as reference.